techwithanirudh/gork/README.md

 $ bun install
 ```

 Next, copy the .env.example file, rename it to .env, and add your environment variables.
+The app now expects a standard Redis connection string via `REDIS_URL` (defaults to `redis://localhost:6379/0`) and uses the official `node-redis` client, so make sure you have a Redis instance running or update the URL accordingly.
 Great!
 Now you just need to start the development server.

 ```bash